UmutKorkmaz/UmutKorkmaz/README.md

 <h1>Hi there 👋</h1>

 My name is Umut Korkmaz, I am a Computer Engineer and Software Developer.
-I have 5 years of experience in Full Stack website development.
-I have also developed IoT projects, Android and Desktop Applications, mostly for fun.
+I have 5+ years of experience in Full Stack website development.
+I have also developed IoT, Android and Desktop Application.

-Currently, I am focused on DevOps, Agile Project Management, Machine Learning and Augmented Reality, but I continue to develop things.
+Currently, I am focused on DevOps, Project Management, and Machine Learning, but I continue to develop things.

-I’m currently learning **kubernetes, gitlab, computer vision, spring boot, elasticsearch, deno, redux, and lots of other stuffs**
+I’m currently learning **kubernetes, gitlab, react, redux, and lots of other stuffs**

 ## 📌 GitHub stats and top languages